Cadre (politics)

-In political contexts, a cadre (/ˈkɑːdrə/, /ˈkɑːdər/, /ˈkɑːdreɪ/) consists of persons who function as leaders within a political organization.
+In political contexts, a cadre (/ˈkɑːdrə/, /ˈkɑːdə/, /ˈkɑːdreɪ/) consists of persons who function as leaders within a political organization.

 In some socialist states, a cadre is a group of people trained to carry out the goals of the party-state and to disseminate and enforce official ideology.
 These groups aim to stimulate loyalty by mobilizing citizens and by encouraging ideological and policy consensus.
 Cadres can be deployed in the field or employed in central offices by a political party, by the state, or by the secret police.
 They are often formed in order to break apart existing class hierarchies among citizens of a party-state.
 Such cadres have operated in a number of different countries: for example in the Soviet Union (1922 to 1991) and in Ethiopia during the Derg (1974 to 1987).
 As of 2025 the People's Republic of China maintains a cadre system.

 Cadre political parties

 Byrd and Bradbury analyse the origins of cadre political parties within Western democracies:

 Party organization in Western democracies was originally characterized by two principal types.
 Cadre parties developed as an expression of a small elite group.
 In the nineteenth century these were generally parties made up of social notables and their individual supporters. [...]
 Such cadre parties were generally loosely organized, had low memberships, and were not ideologically programmatic.
 Most conservative and right of centre parties evolved in this manner.
 In contrast, mass parties grew out of the development of late nineteenth-century working-class protest and the political ambitions of trade unions, friendly societies, and cooperative movements.